lizaibeim/payment-system-project/README.md

 ![image](https://user-images.githubusercontent.com/38242437/183753150-0a980a71-d6e5-45ac-8fc5-06a79d14fda1.png)
 ![image](https://user-images.githubusercontent.com/38242437/183753170-8690c383-0c64-4ef6-a9a7-517ca8336629.png)

-5. The client uses the server’s public key to create a session key and send to the server using ECDHClientKeyExchange message.
+5. The client uses the server’s public key to create a session key and send to the server via *ECDHClientKeyExchange* message.
 ![image](https://user-images.githubusercontent.com/38242437/183753846-c230b221-8ffb-4061-b4f0-11dbf3168dda.png)

 6. The client notifies the server to change the encryption algorithm and sends with Change Cipher Spec message.